-Shelf life after incorporation into meal: 24 hours
+Shelf life after incorporation into meal or pelleted feed: 24 hours.

-Cardboard box containing one HDPE (white) jar with LDPE tear band lid containing 180 gram or 504 gram of oral powder and one polystyrene (colourless) measuring spoon.
+Cardboard box containing one HDPE (white) jar with LDPE tear band lid containing 180 gram or 504 gram of oral powder and one polystyrene (colourless) measuring spoon (measuring 4.6 grams of oral powder).
 Not all pack sizes may be marketed.

 Prednisolone is an intermediate acting corticosteroid having about 4 times the anti-inflammatory activity and about 0.8 times the sodium-retaining effect of cortisol.
 Corticosteroids suppress the immunologic response by inhibition of dilatation of capillaries, migration and function of leucocytes and phagocytosis.
 Glucocorticoids have an effect on metabolism by increasing gluconeogenesis.
 Recurrent airway obstruction (RAO) is a commonly occurring respiratory disease in mature horses.
 Affected horses are susceptible to inhaled antigens and other pro-inflammatory agents, including fungal spores and dust-derived endotoxin.
 Where medical treatment of horses with RAO is required, glucocorticoids are effective in controlling clinical signs and decreasing neutrophilia in airways.